Fanny Stanford came from Bishop Auckland, not far from here.

 @Stephen just curious, how far back can you usually go?

-My dad wasn't Police either.
-After National Service with REME he was a carpenterblack ghost wrote: ↑Sun Aug 23, 2020 17:46 pm @mikeyw64, coming from a long tradition of police officers, what made you ignore that and become Captain Birdseye?
+black ghost wrote: Sun Aug 23, 2020 17:46 pm @mikeyw64, coming from a long tradition of police officers, what made you ignore that and become Captain Birdseye?

 It’s really nice to have dates on photographs aswell.